 03 of 08

 First harvested by the indigenous on the Caribbean coast, the chocolate bean, which comes from the cacao tree, has a long history in Costa Rica.
 Sibú Chocolate has harnessed the country’s experience in producing chocolate, refining it into flavors that rival the best tastes of Europe.
 The small company works with a Rainforest Alliance certified farm on Costa Rica’s Atlantic slope, which ensures fair wages and dignified living conditions.
-Chocolates include caramel-infused fresh ginger and coconut, organic vanilla bean milk chocolate, a signature spicy truffle with nutmeg and cinnamon and a Tarrazú cappuccino milk chocolate, among others.
-You can find Sibú Chocolate at these locations.
+Chocolates include caramel-infused fresh ginger and coconut, organic vanilla bean milk chocolate, a signature spicy truffle with nutmeg and cinnamon, and a Tarrazú cappuccino milk chocolate, among others.

 04 of 08